MosukaSan/Nexus/README.md

 # Nexus 🌀
-- A discord bot with multiple purposes.
+- A discord bot with multiple purposes;
-- Made with JDA
+- Made with JDA;
-- Under development
+- Under development.

 # Commands ⌨️
 **Bot:**